-- Grate the zucchini on the large holes of a box grater (1).
-Place in a sieve, mix with ½ teaspoon fine sea salt and let stand for about 10-15 minutes.
+- Grate the zucchini in the large holes of a box grater (1).
+Place in a sieve, mix with ½ teaspoon fine sea salt, and let stand for about 10-15 minutes.

 - Squeeze well to remove the excess water before adding to the fritter mixture (2,3).

 - Cut the corn kernels off the cobs (1).
 Place in a large bowl.

 - Add the shredded zucchini, grated cheese, onion, eggs, oregano, paprika, grated garlic, flour, salt, and pepper (4).

 - Combine well.
 You should have a thick batter (5).

 - Heat 1-2 tablespoons vegetable oil in a large skillet non-stick pan.